Get started with RubyMine

 The users_controller.rb file will be opened and the caret will be placed on the definition of the destroy action.

-RubyMine provides multiple code editing features available in the editor that allow you to speed up development process.
+RubyMine provides multiple code editing features available in the editor that allow you to speed up the development process.
 These include code completion, refactorings, code inspections, and so on.

 RubyMine can help you complete the names of classes, methods, keywords, and so on.
 When you invoke code completion, RubyMine analyses the context and suggests the choices applicable to the current caret position.